malacandrian/malacandrian.github.io/games/pimpernel/index.md

      - The arresting officer then escorts the attacking player back to France.
 If they were the aristocrat, the attacking player must wait 2 minutes before returning to the game.
      - The attacking team may eliminate a defender by tapping them on the shoulder without the defending player knowing that they are there.
      - If the defending player notices an attacker trying to sneak up on them, they only need to say their name out loud to stop the attack.
      - No running is allowed.
-All captures must be performed by outmanouvering the oppenent, not outpacing them.
+All captures must be performed by outmanoeuvring the opponent, not outpacing them.
 3. An attacking team scores a point whenever they escort an aristocrat from any team to England.
      When they reach England, the team must go all the way back to France before they can begin another run.
-4. The defending team scores a point whenever they succesfully arrest an aristocrat.
+4. The defending team scores a point whenever they successfully arrest an aristocrat.

 ###Balance
-In a well balanced game there should be 1 point scored (that is, an aristocrat succesfully escorted or arrested) once every 10 minutes.
+In a well-balanced game there should be 1 point scored (that is, an aristocrat successfully escorted or arrested) once every 10 minutes.
 About as many points should be scored by the attackers as defenders.

 If this is not the case, you have several tools for adjusting the game balance.
 The first is changing how many people are on each team.
 The second is adjusting the size of the play area.
 A larger area favours the attacking team as they have more routes they can go through, so if the aristocrats are being caught too frequently increase the size of the play area.
 If they are being escorted too frequently reduce the size of the play area.